autosiero/docker-laravel/README.md

 ## Quick installation

-1. Add the project as a submodule to your Statamic project
+1. Add the project as a submodule to your Laravel project
    ```
-   git submodule add https://github.com/autosiero/docker-statamic.git .docker
+   git submodule add https://github.com/autosiero/docker-laravel.git .docker
    ```
 2. Install the `docker-compose.yml` and `docker-compose.override.yml` files
    ```